 Book your free 15-minute discovery call to see if the FIT New Mama Postnatal Recovery program is the right postnatal support for you.

 Courses run each half term.
-There are two course dates to choose from.
+There are three course dates to choose from.

 Both courses take place in The Barefoot Physio Clinic, 15 Bartholomew Street East, Exeter, EX4 3BG.